Translational Service Research And Design Methodology (TSRDM)

 - TSRDM bridges the gap between research and practice by combining service research, translational knowledge & services and the engineering, design and management of service innovations

-- Supplementary to existing service research methodologies which focus either on the theoretical / conceptual foundations or on the design of artifacts and solutions, TSRDM focuses on the transfer, the translation of the foundations into the design of practical outputs
+- Supplementary to existing service research methodologies which focus either on the theoretical / conceptual foundations or on the design of artifacts and solutions, TSRDM focuses on the transfer, the translation of the foundations into the design and engineering of practical outputs.

-- At the core of TSRDM are the linkages and translational services, concepts, structures or frameworks
+- At the core of TSRDM are the linkages and translational services, concepts, service dominant architectures, structures or frameworks

 - Scientific rigor and practical and societal relevance